mumanchu/OptimizedGPIO/README.md

 <br/>

-Joke of the Week: _"His software had more bugs in it than the Amazon Rainforest".
-(Not referring to me, of course.)_
+## Joke of the Week

+_"His software had more bugs in it than the Amazon Rainforest"._

+(Not referring to me, of course.)